Support

 Source: Kupi.com AI

-The food culture here is diverse: from bustling izakayas (Japanese pubs with snacks) where office workers relax, to "depachika"—huge food halls in the basement levels of department stores.
-For drinks, it's worth trying the local craft beer, the variety of green teas, and traditional sake.
+The food culture here is diverse: from bustling izakayas (Japanese gastropubs) where office workers unwind, to "depachikas"—huge food courts in the basement levels of department stores.
+For drinks, it's worth trying local craft beer, the variety of green teas, and traditional sake.

 Travel Tips

-A trip to the capital of Japan requires some preparation to ensure your journey goes as smoothly and pleasantly as possible.
-Here are some practical tips to help you adapt faster to this amazing metropolis:
+A trip to Japan's capital requires some preparation to ensure your journey goes as smoothly and pleasantly as possible.
+Here are a few practical tips to help you adapt more quickly to this amazing metropolis:

-1. Dress for the season: In summer (June-August), Tokyo is very hot and humid, so choose light natural fabrics.
+1. Dress for the season: In summer (June-August), Tokyo is very hot and humid, so choose light, natural fabrics.
 Be sure to bring an umbrella—the rainy season and sudden typhoons are not uncommon.
-In winter, a mid-season jacket is sufficient, as severe frosts almost never happen.
+In winter, a mid-season jacket is enough, as there are almost no severe frosts.

 2. Transport logistics: Immediately upon arrival, buy a Suica or Pasmo card.
 This will save you from having to figure out fare zones at ticket machines.
 Install a navigation app, as exits from major metro stations can be very confusing.

-3. Finances and cards: While Japan is gradually moving toward cashless payments, cash (yen) is still necessary, especially in small shops and temples.
-You can withdraw money from ATMs in 7-Eleven stores, which are open 24/7.
-Tipping is not customary in Japan—it may even offend the staff.
+3. Finances and cards: While Japan is gradually moving toward cashless payments, cash (Yen) is still necessary, especially in small shops and temples.
+You can withdraw money from ATMs in 7-Eleven stores, which operate 24/7.
+Tipping is not customary in Japan—it can even be seen as rude.

-5. Local etiquette: Be prepared for the fact that in Japan, it is customary to maintain silence on public transport—talking on the phone in a subway car is considered highly impolite.
+5. Local etiquette: Be prepared for the fact that in Japan, it's customary to remain quiet on public transport—talking on the phone in a subway car is considered very impolite.
 Greet people with a slight bow.

-6. Trash and cleanliness: Trash cans on Tokyo streets are a great rarity.
-Residents usually take their trash home with them, so carry a small bag for your personal waste.
+6. Trash and cleanliness: Trash cans on the streets of Tokyo are very rare.
+Locals usually take their trash home with them, so carry a small bag for your personal waste.

-7. Health: Pharmacies (Drugstores) are found at every turn in Tokyo, but many medicines are sold under local names.
-Have the names of the necessary active ingredients in English with you.
+7. Health: Drugstores are found at every turn in Tokyo, but many medicines are sold under local names.
+Have the names of the required active ingredients in English with you.

-8. What to avoid: Do not eat or drink on the go.
-In Japanese culture, this is considered not very polite; it's better to sit on a bench or have a snack right at the shop entrance.
+8. What to avoid: Don't eat or drink while walking.
+In Japanese culture, this is considered somewhat impolite; it's better to sit on a bench or have your snack right by the shop entrance.

 Tokyo is an incredibly hospitable and safe city.
 Don't be afraid to ask locals or station staff for help, even if you don't know the language—they will definitely try to help you!